Copa Airlines

-Compañía Panameña de Aviación, S.A., branded as Copa Airlines, is the flag carrier of Panama.
-It is headquartered in Panama City, Panama, with its main hub at Tocumen International Airport.
-Copa is a subsidiary of Copa Holdings and a member of the Star Alliance.
+Compañía Panameña de Aviación, S.A., branded as Copa Airlines, is the flag carrier of Panama and a member of the Star Alliance.
+It is headquartered in Panama City, with its main hub at Tocumen International Airport.
 The airline is owned by Copa Holdings, which also owns Colombian airline AeroRepública, which operates under the brands Wingo and Copa Airlines Colombia.

 Copa was founded in 1947 and it began domestic operations to three cities in Panama shortly afterwards.
 The airline abandoned its domestic operations in 1980, in favor of international flights.
 In 1998, Copa formed a partnership with Continental Airlines, adopting a similar brand image.